Charles de Gaulle Airport

 There is currently no direct train to/from Orly; you’ll need to change halfway.
 Note that while it is possible to take a shuttle to the RER C line, this service is quite long and not recommended.

-Tramway T7 (€1.90, 40 minutes, every six minutes from 5.30am to 12.30am) This tramway links Orly with Villejuif–Louis Aragon metro station in southern Paris; buy tickets from the machine at the tram stop as no tickets are sold on board.
+Tramway T7 (€1.90, 45 minutes, every eight to 15 minutes from 6am to 11.45pm) This tramway links Orly with Villejuif–Louis Aragon metro station in southern Paris; buy tickets from the machine at the tram stop as no tickets are sold on board.

 Aéroport de Beauvais is 75km north of Paris and is served by a few low-cost flights.
 Before you snap up that bargain, though, consider whether the post-arrival journey is worth it.